 The peer group effect is a well-researched phenomenon.
 Studies show that people we regularly interact with influence our everyday lives.

 Our first group is our family.
 Hundreds of books have been written on the subject that both positive and negative character traits influence you from multiple generations.
-You may not even know your great grandfather, yet his character traits and actions may feel you anxious, or make you feel rebel in other situations without knowing the cause.
+You may not even know your great grandfather, yet his character traits and actions may make you feel anxious, or make you feel rebellious in other situations without knowing the cause.
 While you cannot choose your family, you can choose your peer group as a software developer.

 If you are in a company surrounded by unprofessional, lazy developers, then it’s high time to upgrade your peer group.